(I may earn a small commission on the products linked to in this post.)

-Before we jump in, I’ll share a little background info about how I discovered essential oils for dust mite control.
+Before we jump in, I’ll share a little background regarding how I discovered essential oils for dust mite control.

 I had never heard of dust mites.
 I had no idea where they lived, what they ate, or how to kill them.